Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 The drug has certain side effects:

-Weight gain, potassium deficiency (hypokalemia), growth retardation in children, Cushing's syndrome (moon face), increased blood pressure, thrombosis, muscle atrophy, thinning of the skin, impaired digestion, nausea.
-From the side of the nervous system, manifestations such as depression, hallucinations, decreased visual acuity, general weakness, and headache are possible.
+Weight gain, potassium deficiency (hypokalemia), growth retardation in children, Cushing's syndrome (moon face), increased blood pressure, thrombosis, muscle atrophy, thinning of the skin, digestive disorders, nausea.
+From the nervous system, manifestations such as depression, hallucinations, decreased visual acuity, general weakness, headache.

 The above symptoms are possible, but they do not appear in every case.
-In general, the drug is well tolerated by patients, even with prolonged use.
+In general, the drug is well tolerated by patients, even with long-term use.

 Overdose

 With an overdose of Prednisolone, a sharp increase in side effects is observed.
-Due to the fact that mechanical blood purification does not give the desired result, it is recommended to relieve symptoms with medication.
+Due to the fact that mechanical blood purification does not give the desired result, drug relief of symptoms is recommended.

 During pregnancy and lactation

-Prednisolone is contraindicated at any stage of pregnancy and during lactation.
-In the latter case, the use of the drug is possible only after the complete refusal of breastfeeding throughout the treatment and only if there is an urgent need.
+Prednisolone is contraindicated at any stage of pregnancy and lactation.
+In the latter case, the use of the drug is possible only after complete cessation of breastfeeding throughout the entire duration of treatment and only when an urgent need arises.

-Prednisolone analogues in composition for dosage forms for systemic use: Prednisolone Nycomed (in ampoules), Prednisolone Nycomed in tablets, Prednisolone Bufus (solution), Medopred (solution), Prednisol (solution).
+Analogs of Prednisolone in composition for dosage forms for systemic use: Prednisolone Nycomed (in ampoules), Prednisolone Nycomed in tablets, Prednisolone Bufus (solution), Medopred (solution), Prednisol (solution).

 Prices

-The average price of PREDNISOLONE tablets in pharmacies (Moscow) is 100 rubles.
+The average price of PREDNISOONE tablets in pharmacies (Moscow) is 100 rubles.

 instrukciya-po-primeneniyu.com

-Prednisolone tablets belong to the pharmacological group of oral glucocorticosteroids for oral use.
-They have a pronounced anti-inflammatory pharmacological effect and are used in various systemic pathologies, primarily associated with an autoimmune pathological process.
+Prednisolone tablets belong to the pharmacological group of drugs - oral glucocorticosteroids for oral use.
+They have a pronounced anti-inflammatory pharmacological effect and are used for various systemic pathologies, primarily associated with autoimmune pathological process.

-Prednisolone tablets have a round flat-cylindrical shape and white color.
-On one side, a chamfer is applied for convenient breaking the tablet in half.
+Prednisolone tablets have a round, flat-cylindrical shape and are white in color.
+There is a chamfer on one side for easy breaking of the tablet in half.
 The main active ingredient of the drug is prednisolone.
-Its content in the 1st tablet is 5 mg.
+Its content in 1 tablet is 5 mg.
 It also includes auxiliary components, which include:

 • Potato starch.